lexingxie/cmLab/content/post/transform_and_tell.md

     where users can generate image captions from any New York Times article.
-    Our model was trained on data before May 2019 and the figure shows a generated caption on the topic of the coronavirus outbreak in Japan, which was not part of our training data.
+    Our model was trained on data before May 2019 and the figure shows a generated caption on the topic of the coronavirus outbreak in Japan, which was not part of the training data.
     </figcaption>
 </figure>